magemojo/mmstrace/README.md

 Must be in Magento root ( pub folder for M2.1 or 2.2 template)

-git clone https://github.com/magemojo/mmstrace; tar -xvzf mmstrace.tar.gz;chmod u+x mmstrace.py;./mmstrace.py
+git clone https://github.com/magemojo/mmstrace; chmod u+x mmstrace.py;./mmstrace.py

 9/29/2019 changed slow query and path list to 10 instead of 5.
 Added top tables accessed and count.